Pirate Radio Stations

 The DJs that made British pirate radio history

-There were many things that made the pirate radio station so popular in the UK.
+Many things made the pirate radio station so popular in the UK.

-Many pirate radio stations in the UK showcased top 40 music from around the world and gave up-and-coming artists a chance to shine on the airwaves.
+Many pirate radio stations in the UK showcased top 40 music worldwide and gave up-and-coming artists a chance to shine on the airwaves.
 However, it wasn’t just the music that made pirate radio different.

 Some of the most popular disc jockeys of the age even earned positions on legitimate stations after the pirate airwaves were shut down.